buhagee/Battery-Optimiser/README.md

 # Battery-Optimiser

 This repository contains the final code and results for my group capstone uni course.
-I specifically worked on the optimizer_module.py, the cleaning_test_data.py, the testing environment including generate_results_data.py and combined the testing environment, my optimizer and my teams machine learning algorithm to generate the raw results which can be found in the FINAL_RESULTS_DATA and visualised important results which can be seen in the png files.
-I have also uploaded the final report that we were graded on, receiving an overall HD grade.
+I specifically designed the battery optimizer and programmed the optimizer_module.py, the cleaning_test_data.py, the testing environment including generate_results_data.py and combined the testing environment, my optimizer and my teams machine learning algorithm to generate the raw results which can be found in the FINAL_RESULTS_DATA.
+I then visualised important results which can be seen in the png files.
+I have also uploaded the final report that my team wrote which we were graded on, receiving an overall HD grade.

 Abstract